bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 For the purposes of this guide, we'll assume only BIP44 xpubs are being entered, and allow the user to derive these typical addresses.

+For testing this, let's use a BIP44-based xpub example:

+`tpubD6NzVbkrYhZ4XYa9MoLt4BiMZ4gkt2faZ4BcmKu2a9te4LDpQmvEz2L2yDERivHxFPnxXXhqDRkUNnQCpZggCyEZLBktV7VaSmwayqMJy1s`

 We'll get a user-input path with defaults set to `receive` address (as opposed to `change`) and address index `0`.
 Notice again how we call the whole chain of derivation functions any time a value is changed with the attribute `onchange='parseXpub()'`.